 April 13, 2018 to qualify for all the Freshman Advantage benefits.

 Click on the following link if you would like more information about the Saddleback College New Student Orientation or click on the image below to be directed to the Orientation.

 Click on the image below to be directed to your MySite student portal where you can make an appointment for the assessment exams.
-If you need help making your appointment please click here to print out the appointment help guide.

 Click on the following link if you would like more information about the Student Advisement and First Semester Ed Plan or click on one of the image below to be directed to that section in your MySite.